UNINETTSigma2/documentation/nird_archive/user-guide.md

 The UUID is optional.

 - Once the copy has completed you will receive an email with the results of the copy: how much data was copied and if the copy was successful or not.
-At this point the dataset has been safely uploaded to the archive and you can log back onto the web interface to complete the archiving process.
+At this point the dataset has been safely uploaded to the archive, and you can log back onto the web interface to complete the archiving process.
 - You can cancel a request with the:

 `CancelArchiveDataset UUID`